-Literacy in today's world requires proficiency in new skill sets.
+Literacy in today's world requires a proficiency in new skill sets.
 Students need to become effective communicators and lifelong learners more than ever before since they are constantly bombarded with information that demands both a critical eye and discerning empathy.
-Unfortunately, many issues that relate directly to teens are often conveyed from an adult perspective, skewing the conversation and diminishing their effectiveness and relevance.
+Unfortunately, many issues that affect humanity are being conveyed in ways that skew the conversation and diminish their effectiveness and relevance.

 In order to reclaim that conversation and promote authentic engagement, we are challenging students to make a difference.
-Project Awareness requires teens to produce content that speaks to current issues from their own points of view.
+Project Activism asks teens to produce content that speaks to current issues from their own points of view.
 Studies show that people learn best by teaching and also learn best from their peers, so when students exhibit a passion for an issue, they will in turn cause their peers to be more invested.

-In the end, students will be able to answer the project Essential Question: What are the most effective ways of spreading awareness of teen issues?
+In the end, students will be able to answer the project Essential Question: How can I make a positive difference in my community?

-CAPSTONE: SENIOR CAPSTONE
+SENIOR CAPSTONE